martin-ger/ESP_E58-Drone/README.md

 ## The Hardware Mod

+To save weight I tried to use the drones battery also as power supply for the additional hardware.
+This seems to work at least for an ESP8266 and a compass modul.

 First I opened the drone, just 6 screws and you can remove the upper body part:
 <img src="https://raw.githubusercontent.com/martin-ger/ESP_E58-Drone/main/IMG_20201025_112509899_HDR_s.jpg">